MDAnandaB35/MasihMikir_AI_Backend/README.md

 ## Features

 - **Transcribe YouTube Videos:** Extracts subtitles/transcripts from YouTube videos and saves them to MongoDB.
-- **Transcribe Audio Files:** Uses OpenAI Whisper API to transcribe uploaded audio files.
+- **Transcribe Audio Files:** Uses OpenAI Whisper API to transcribe uploaded audio files with timestamps.
 - **Transcribe Video Files:** Converts video files to audio, then transcribes using Whisper.
 - **Summarize Transcriptions:** Summarizes meeting transcripts using Helpy, OpenRouter or OpenAI.
 - **Generate Quizzes:** Generates multiple-choice questions (MCQs) from transcriptions using Helpy, OpenRouter or OpenAI.
-- **Asking Questions:** Provide answers to questions about the meeting.
+- **Ask Questions:** AI-powered Q&A system with conversation memory for contextual follow-up questions.
+- **Chat History:** Retrieve and manage conversation history for each transcription.

 ## Folder Structure